patrykknapik/single_machine_RPQ/README.md

 # README
-Brute force and sortR algorithm for solving single machine RPQ problem
+Brute force, sortR and schrage algorithm for solving single machine RPQ problem

 Tasks are created in loop.
 Values of R, P and Q are generated randomly for every task.
 Computation time for both algorithms available for comparison.